 There are many different variations of push-ups.
-You have the regular push-up, incline push-ups, decline push-ups, and even wall push-ups.
-You even have different variations on the push-ups!
+You have regular push-ups, incline push-ups, decline push-ups, and even wall push-ups.
+Then you have different variations on the push-ups!
 For the regular push-ups, you can do them on your knees or your feet.
 I recommend doing as many as possible - with proper form - on your feet and then switch to your knees to finish.
-Here I wanted to explain how to do an incline push-ups which you will see in many of our workout plans.
+Here I wanted to explain how to do incline push-ups which you will see in many of our workout plans.

 HOW TO DO INCLINE PUSH-UPS

 - Stand in front of a sturdy platform (a bench that won't move)

 - Place your hands a little wider than shoulder-width on the edge of the platform

 - Keeping your body straight (don't let your bottom sag or stick up), lower your chest to the platform

 - Return to the starting position (arms straight) in a controlled manner